ansible-collections/netapp.storagegrid/README.md

 ### New Modules
   - na_sg_grid_domain_name - new module added to configure endpoint domain name.
+  - na_sg_grid_autosupport - new module added to configure autosupport.

 ### Bug Fixes
   - na_sg_org_user - fix where existing users with no groups attached were not getting any groups added.